conoverm/webpack-starter/Readme.md

 Look at the size of `/dist/main.js` now.

-If you understand what's happened from step 1 to here, you understand why Webpack exists.
+If you understand what's happened from step 1 to here, you understand core Webpack functionality.